-With so many types of lawn fertiliser available we though we would help to answer the question of which lawn fertiliser to use.
-Did you know that your lawn is the only plant in your garden that you cut over 20 times a year.
-The grass that we mow is actually the result of this incredible plant photosynthesising and removing nutrients from the soil.
+With so many types of lawn fertiliser available we thought we would help to answer the question of which lawn fertiliser to use.

 Which lawn fertiliser is best for all lawns?

-The best type will actually change throughout the year.
-Therefore, it’siportant to make feeding your lawn part of the seasonal process of caring for your lawn.
+The best type will change throughout the year.
+Therefore, it’s important to make feeding your lawn part of the seasonal process of caring for your lawn.

 We recommend using a lawn spreader to ensure even coverage.
 Check out our lawn spreader settings here.

 Choose one with high Nitrogen levels as it will encourage new growth.
 Using Westland SafeLawn is ideal for this season.
 Use from February to September.

 Usually with a higher nitrogen content to encourage leaf and shoot growth.
 It’s best to use this from March to September and it will steadily release nutrients over a 6-8 week period.

 Either choosing Westland SafeLawn (Use from February to September) or Aftercut All In One is a good option for these months.
 Use during the months of May to August.
 This all in one product, not only feeds, but greens and controls weeds.